 2. If \(X\) and \(Y\) are independent, and each has the normal distribution with mean 0 and standard deviation \(\sigma \in (0, \infty)\), then \((X, Y)\) has constant rate \(\alpha = 1 / (2 \pi \sigma^2)\) for the graph \((\R^2, \Rta_2)\).

-Open again the simulation of the generalized normal distribution.
+Return to the simulationn of the generalized normal distribution in .
 Set \(n = 1\) and \(n = 2\) and note the shape of the graph.
 Run the simulation in both cases and compare the empirical density function to the probability density function.

 Part (d) of suggests that the uniform distribution on \([-\frac 1 2, \frac 1 2]\) has constant rate for the graph corresponding to \(n = \infty\).
 That is indeed true, properly understood.
 Let \(I = [-\frac 1 2, \frac 1 2]\) and consder \(I^\infty\) with norm \[\|\bs x\|_\infty = \sup\{|x_i|: i \in \N_+\}, \quad \bs x = (x_1, x_2, \ldots) \in I^\infty\] The graph \((I^\infty, \Rta_\infty)\) induced by the function \(\bs x \mapsto \|\bs x\|_\infty\) and the standard graph \(([0, \infty), \le)\) is defined in the usual way: \(\bs x \Rta_\infty \bs y\) if and only if \(\|\bs x\|_\infty \le \|\bs y\|_\infty\) for \(\bs x, \, \bs y \in I^\infty\).
 In terms of the measure structure, we give \(I\) the usual Borel \(\sigma\)-algebra \(\ms I\) and \(I^\infty\) the corresponding product \(\sigma\)-algebra \(\ms I^\infty \), namely the \(\sigma\)-algebra generated by sets of the form \(\prod_{i = 1}^\infty A_i\) where \(A_i \in \ms I\) for each \(i \in \N_+\) and \(A_i = I\) for all but finitely many \(i \in \N_+ \).
 Finally, for the reference measures, let \(\lambda\) denote Lebesgue measure on \((I, \ms I)\) (which is simply the uniform probability distribution) and let \(\lambda^\infty\) the corresponding product measure on \((I^\infty, \ms I^\infty)\).